 Connecting two systems together can be difficult.
-This article was created for those who need a starting point for how to begin thinking about integrations in Appian.
+This article was created for those who need a starting point when thinking about integrating with other systems.

-The first question someone needs to ask when considering an integration between two systems is, 'Do I need to integrate these systems?'.
+The first question someone needs to ask when considering an integration between two systems is, 'Why do I need to integrate these systems?'.

 If the integration is important and there's not a viable alternative to get data, then it's a safe bet to invest time in building the integration.

 There are many scenarios that can make you consider using an integration.
-For example:
+Here are a few examples:

 Each of these scenarios will require different configurations.
-This topic is discussed more in-depth in the Choosing the Right Integration Type article of the Integration guide.
+Choosing the Right Integration Type provides further guidance on each scenario article of the Integration guide.

 One significant challenge when setting up an integration between two systems is understanding the differences between how systems work and how they're documented.

-This guide provides a comprehensive set of articles needed to successfully choose and configure an integration in Appian.
-However, it’s also important to have a thorough understanding of the system connecting to Appian.
+This topic provides a comprehensive set of articles needed to successfully choose and configure an integration in Appian.
+However, it is also important to have a thorough understanding of the system connecting to Appian.
 Where possible, we will try to highlight things to look at while reading third-party documentation.

 On This Page